maxtkc/mos-herb-site/bioregional_immersion.md

 Yes!
 I recommend you bring a lunch since there aren't a ton of close by options, but there are a few.
 We'll have at least one potluck as well!

 **What if I don't have a car?**
 I don't either!
-Waltham Fields Community Farm is a 30 minute walk from the Waverly Commuter Rail station and easily accessible by bicycle.
+LexFarm is easily accessible by bus and bicycle.

 **More questions?
 [Email me](https://mokatzchristy.com/contact.html) or [schedule a connection call](https://zcal.co/i/HNRlGjhc)!**